Amit-Gajinkar/CurrencyRate/README.md

 5. Reload project from POM.XML - Right click on Pom.xml -> On context menu go to Maven -> Select Reload project

 Project structure -

-             src-->test-->Java--> resources--> data(This folder contains all the data files which are being used by framework)--> currency.json (This file holds a list of all the currencies). src-->test-->Java--> resources-->--> features(This folder contains all the features and their respective test runner files)--> exchange-rate.feature & TestRunner. src-->test-->Java-->--> karate-config.js --> This file is used whenever we have central properties or JavaScript functions that should be reused across multiple scenarios. src-->test-->Java-->--> logback-test.xml --> This is the main configuration file for Karate’s logging. pom.xml-->  This is the main Maven configuration that includes dependencies to different libraries, configuration information, and build plugins. target--> This folder holds the test result file (e.g. resources.features.exchange-rate.html) for the execution under karate-reports subfolder.
+1. src-->test-->Java--> resources--> data(This folder contains all the data files which are being used by framework)--> currency.json (This file holds a list of all the currencies).
+2. src-->test-->Java--> resources-->--> features(This folder contains all the features and their respective test runner files)--> exchange-rate.feature & TestRunner.
+3. src-->test-->Java-->--> karate-config.js --> This file is used whenever we have central properties or JavaScript functions that should be reused across multiple scenarios.
+4. src-->test-->Java-->--> logback-test.xml --> This is the main configuration file for Karate’s logging.
+5. pom.xml-->  This is the main Maven configuration that includes dependencies to different libraries, configuration information, and build plugins.
+6. target--> This folder holds the test result file (e.g. resources.features.exchange-rate.html) for the execution under karate-reports subfolder.

+Test Execution - Tests can be executed by going into TestRunner file and then clicking on Run button present on top of the IDE.
+Tests matching with specified tags will be running and excution can be seen in the TestRunner console.